steineggerlab/Metabuli/README.md

   - GTDB
   ```
   # In 'util' directory
-  ./make_assacc_to_gtdb_taxid.sh <o:outdir>
+  ./make_assacc_to_gtdb_taxid.sh <O:DBDIR>

-    - outdir : A directory where tax dump files will be generated.
-Make sure that the directory is exist and empty.
+    - DBDIR : A directory in which your DB will be created.
+Result files are stored in 'DBDIR/taxonomy'.
+Make sure that the DBDIR is exist and empty.
+The same path should be used in step 1.
   ```

-### 1. Build DB from the directory of genome assemblies
+### 1. Build DB from a directory of genome assemblies
-- Requirements: The FASTA file name must include the assembly accession.
+- Requirements: The names of FASTA files must include their assembly accession.
   If you downloaded assemblies using "ncbi-genome-download", you probably don't have to care about it.
   The regular experssion is (GC[AF]_[0-9]*\.[0-9]*)
 ```
-./adclassifier build_dir <i:directory> <i:taxonomy dir> <o:output> <tmpDir> [options]
+./metabuli build_dir <i:directory> <O: DBDIR> [options]

-  - directory: A directory that contains all FASTA files from which you want to make a database.
+  - Directory: A directory that contains all FASTA files from which you want to make a database.
                It may contain subdirectories of FASTA file.
-  - taxonomy dir: The directory where taxdump files & ass2taxID exist.
-                  The final DB will follow the taxonomy of this directory.
-  - output : A directory where DB will be generated
+  - Output : A directory in which your DB will be created.
+(The same path used in step 0)
-  - tmpDir : Temporary directory
   * Option
-    - --threads : number of CPU-cores used (all by default)
+    - --threads : The number of CPU-cores used (all by default)
+    - --tax-mode : 1.
+Use GTDB taxonomy 2.
+Use NCBI taxonomy
+    - --reduced-aa : 0.
+Use 20 alphabets or 1.
+Use 15 alphabets to encode amino acids.
+    - --spacing-mask : Binary patterend mask for spaced k-mer.
+The same mask must be used for DB creation and classification.
+A mask should contain at least eight '1's, and '0' means skip.

 ```